pdm358/smart-inhaler/docs/getting_started.md

 ## Getting Started with the Android app

-You need Android Studio and a tomorrow.io API key.
-Please be aware we configured the .gitignore file so the api key will be ignored.
+You need a tomorrow.io API key and Android Studio to work on the app.

+### tomorrow.io API key

 Please follow the following steps to get the API key.

 1. Sign up for a [tomorrow.io](https://www.tomorrow.io/weather-api/) account
 2. Please go to the developer options and copy the api key ![tomorrow.io API key](pics/tomorrow.io.png)
-3. Make a `secrets.xml` file and put your api key in it as you can see below
+3. Make an empty `secrets.xml` file inside `Breathe\app\src\main\res\values\`
+4. Copy the contents below into `secrets.xml` but remember to put your api key instead
-4. Put `secrets.xml` inside `Breathe\app\src\main\res\values\`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>